 Traditionally, Melbourne vendors have hibernated or ventured to the overseas heat rather than putting their efforts into selling their homes in the winter period.
+But is this short-sighted?
+Gary Peer of Gary Peer and Associates shares his advice.

 Choosing to sell in spring in the belief that it was when buyers “returned” has led many vendors over past decades to join the spring rush: but are they better off?
 And has the trend changed?